andyhawks/civicactions-compliance-docs/IR-Policy.md

 ## Procedures

 The CivicActions Security Office organizes incident response training sessions, offered to the whole CivicActions team at least annually, and requires that all CivicActions Operations team members take the training.
-The training may be led by a Project Manager or a Security or Technology Operations team member.
+The training may be led by a Project Manager or a Security or Operations team member.

 The CivicActions team onboarding checklist (https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) requires that all team members take incident response training within 60 days of joining the team.